ztauthstar/ztauthstar/content/_index.md

 ---
 Welcome to the official **Zero Trust Auth\*** (`ZTAuth*`) open protocol specification.

-> **ZTAuth\*** is a Zero Trust-compliant security protocol that enforces identity-based, least-privilege access at the application edge.
-Built for distributed environments, it ensures integrity through a tamper-proof, versioned, model compliant security model that stays consistent across nodes, even under disconnection.
+> **ZTAuth\*** is a Zero Trust-compliant security protocol designed to provide secure, identity-driven access to resources, with least privilege enforced at the application edge.
+Built for eventual consistency, it keeps the security state available during disconnection and syncs automatically when connectivity is restored.

 **Zero Trust Auth\*** blends "Zero Trust" rigor with `Auth*`—covering authentication (AuthN), authorization (AuthZ), and more, like trusted elevation and delegation.